paulk-asert/MakeTestingGroovy/README.md

 * The __JBehave__ examples illustrate how to use [JBehave](http://jbehave.org/) to test the blogging application.
 * The __CucumberJava__ and __CucumberGroovy__ examples illustrate how to use [Cucumber](https://cucumber.io/) to test the blogging application.
 * The __HtmlUnit__ examples illustrate some *fluent api* and *DSL* usage.
-* The __Slim__ examples illustrate writing your tests FitNesse style in a wiki with the fixture code using Groovy.
+* The ~~Slim~~ examples illustrate writing your tests FitNesse style in a wiki with the fixture code using Groovy.
+(Moved to the archive branch)
 These examples also illustrate a number of FitNesse related tools including *HtmlFixture*, *Xebium* and *ZiBreve*.
 * The __Concordion__ examples illustrate how to use [Concordion](http://concordion.org/) to test the blogging application.
 * The __RobotFramework__ examples illustrate how to use [Robot Framework](http://code.google.com/p/robotframework/) to test the blogging application.